 This is why it’s imperative to recognize and root out the assumptions based on dysfunctional paradigms that tie us in knots.
 They tear us apart.
 They drive us crazy.

 To survive intact, we must cleave to the essence of the perennial philosophy.
-The Positive Paradigm of Change is a snapshot of the essential truth which the world’s great religions share in common.
+The Quantum Paradigm is a snapshot of the essential truth which the world’s great religions share in common.
 It offers us a way out of global madness.
 It gives us a means for restoring sanity to our world outlook.

 Alien invaders delight in cheating.
 They stack the deck, gumming up the works with false information driven by dysfunctional paradigms.